material-motion/material-motion/specifications/runtime/plan.md

     protocol Plan {
     }

-**Performer type API**: Provide an API that returns the type of performer that can execute this plan.
+**Performer type API**: Provide an API that returns an instantiable type of performer that can execute this plan.

 Pseudo-code example: